 In the market as a whole, researchers expect growth in the following areas: document and process digitization; digital user services; data management and processing; information system sharing, and especially cloud computing.
-Increasingly widespread and afforable high-speed Internet (5G) access and wireless connectability will maintain demand for systems integration, especially with regards to omnichannel commerce solutions and eCommerce in general, which benefits from its lower costs and increased mobile accessibility.
+Increasingly widespread and affordable high-speed Internet (5G) access and wireless connectivity will maintain demand for systems integration, especially with regards to omnichannel commerce solutions and eCommerce in general, which benefits from its lower costs and increased mobile accessibility.
 The coming to market of 5G will further boost the development of solutions in IoT and Artificial Intelligence.

 While market growth of consumer software and services hovers around 4%, the cloud market keeps on expanding at a rate of 21%.
 The public cloud market, one of its fastest growing subsectors, grew by 49% over the same period.
-The cloud (and especially the public cloud) market is becoming an increasinlgy attractive commercial opportunity.
-As a whole, high growth in the cloud market represents an opportunity for businesses investment, entry and expansion especially in France’s current market climate.
+The cloud (and especially the public cloud) market is becoming an increasingly attractive commercial opportunity.
+As a whole, high growth in the cloud market represents an opportunity for business investment, entry and expansion especially in France’s current market climate.

 In France, the growing need for data storage and security for personal data has been further spurred by recent cyber-security concerns and GDPR implementation.
 Spending in order to conform to RGDP regulation reached $1.23 billion in 2018 and is anticipated to reach .
-While these developments present an opportunity for cloud providers to provide solutions and respond to increased demand, it is also important to keep in mind that these changes will have an large impact on the approach of cloud providers and will neccessiate an updated approach by those affected by new regulations.
+While these developments present an opportunity for cloud providers to provide solutions and respond to increased demand, it is also important to keep in mind that these changes will have an large impact on the approach of cloud providers and will necessitate an updated approach by those affected by new regulations.

 - International Data Corporation (IDC)